deadlydog/AzureArtifactsPowerShellModuleHelper/ReadMe.md

 - Name: `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS`
 - Value: `{"endpointCredentials": [{"endpoint":"https://pkgs.dev.azure.com/YourOganization/_packaging/YourFeed/nuget/v3/index.json", "username":"AzureDevOps", "password":"YOUR_PERSONAL_ACCESS_TOKEN"}]}`

-Setting up the environment variable is not a requirement, but it will allow you to avoid creating and passing in the `PersonalAccessToken` or `Credential` parameter to all of the cmdlets in this module.
+Setting up the environment variable is not a requirement, but it will allow you to avoid creating and passing in the `Credential` parameter to all of the cmdlets in this module.
 This is because by default the module will check if the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable is present and extract your PAT from it.

 ### Registering your Azure Artifacts provider